 WordPress security has, especially in the past couple of years, become a serious issue.
-Never before have I seen so many determined and sophisticated hacking attempts directed against the sites I provide WordPress support for.
+Never before have I seen so many determined and sophisticated hacking attempts directed against the sites I provide WordPress tech support for.
 These run the whole gamut of attack variations;

 - Blackhole Exploit Kit attacks

 - SQL Injection attempts

 - Brute Force Login & Password access efforts

 - Link Injection & Phishing attacks, where links to bank fraud efforts are made

 Attacks are primarily initiated in Eastern Bloc countries such as Ukraine, Russia & Poland, along with Belarusia, Germany, North Korea, India, Indonesia, Iran, Turkey and China etc. The firewall software I use also identifies hosts being blocked from Australia, random European countries, plus sources that are unidentifiable due to IP address concealment etc.